Research Interests

 Fundamental Physics

-My interests are focused on experimental testing of discrete symmetries (LHCb, J-PET, and KLOE-2), and formerly on the search for a new kind of matter, the so-called mesic-nuclei (WASA project).
-Those topics are related to fundamental questions in modern physics e.g. the asymmetry of matter over antimatter, the basics of quantum mechanics (quantum oscillations, entanglement, and decoherence phenomena), the validity of the fundamental CPT and Lorentz symmetries, and the existence of a new kind of matter.
+My interests are focused on the experimental testing of discrete symmetries in (LHCb and previously in J-PET and KLOE-2) collaborations.
+Those topics are related to fundamental questions in modern physics, e.g. the asymmetry of matter over antimatter, the basics of quantum mechanics (quantum oscillations, entanglement, and decoherence phenomena), and the validity of the fundamental CPT and Lorentz symmetries.

 EuroHPC PL:

-I am the NCBJ coordinator of the National Supercomputing Infrastructure for EuroHPC PL project.
+From 2021 to 2023, I was the NCBJ coordinator of the National Supercomputing Infrastructure for EuroHPC PL project.

 Positron Emission Tomography